 The Objective Creation screen

 The first step is to enter an objective name and select an objective type, then click "Next" in the bottom right.

 - Tasks are an activity students have to complete in order to progress and move forward in the story — homework assignment, in-class exercise, etc.

-To create a task, you must first add a story and task description, then choose whether to include an assignment and discussion, and then select the progress settings.
+To create a task, you must first add a story and task description, choose whether to include an assignment and discussion, and then select the progress settings.
 You can go through all these options by clicking "Next" in the bottom right or by clicking section titles at the top.

 - The story is where you can tie the task to your overarching narrative.
 Note that this is optional!
 (If your quest is assigned to several classes, this setting is shared among all of them.)